Camila Giorgi: 2019: Two WTA tournament finals, out of top 50

-Giorgi was supposed to start her season in Brisbane, but she pulled out of the tournament.
+Giorgi, who ended the previous season ranked No. 26, was supposed to start her season in Brisbane, but she pulled out of the tournament.
 Instead, her year began at Sydney.
 Despite reaching the semifinals last year, she lost in the second round to second seed and defending champion, Angelique Kerber.
 Seeded 27th at the Australian Open, she was defeated in the third round by seventh seed Karolína Plíšková.
 Playing in the Fed Cup tie versus Switzerland, Giorgi lost both of her rubbers to Viktorija Golubic and Belinda Bencic.
-Switzerland won the tie 3-1 over Italy.
+Switzerland won the tie 3–1 over Italy.
 At the Qatar Open, she was defeated in the first round by fifth seed Kiki Bertens.
 She missed the Dubai Championships and the Indian Wells Open due to injury.
 She returned to action at the Miami Open.
 Seeded 29th, she lost in the second round to Tatjana Maria.

 Giorgi missed the clay-court season including the French Open due to unknown circumstances.
 She returned to the tour in June at the Eastbourne International where she was defeated in the first round by Hsieh Su-wei.
 At Wimbledon, she lost in the first round to Dayana Yastremska.
 Two weeks after Wimbledon, Giorgi played at the Washington Open where she reached the final and was defeated by Jessica Pegula.
 At the Rogers Cup, she lost in the first round to Victoria Azarenka.
 Playing in Cincinnati, she was defeated in the first round by Maria Sakkari.

 At the first edition of the Bronx Open, she reached her second final of the season where she lost to qualifier Magda Linette.
 At the US Open, she suffered a first-round defeat again at the hands of 30th seed Maria Sakkari.
 In Tokyo, Giorgi advanced to the quarterfinals where she lost to ninth seed Elise Mertens.
 At the Wuhan Open, she retired from her first-round match against lucky loser Rebecca Peterson due to a right wrist injury.
 Seeded sixth at the Luxembourg Open, she was defeated in the first round by Andrea Petkovic.
 She competed in her final tournament of the year at the Open de Limoges where she lost in the first round to Liudmila Samsonova.

 Giorgi ended the year ranked No. 98.